Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and

 The {\it{most basic concept}} of the present model is extremely simple and transparent.
 The concept is based on the well-known law of physics, namely the {\it{interference phenomenon}}.
-In contrast to the field structure of SM, which deals with the {\it{interference-less}} (each particle interferes only with itself), {\it{spatially-infinite}} fundamental fields of the {\it{operators or probability}}, the present model suggests existence of an arbitrary number of the {\it{interfering}}, {\it{spatially-finite}} fundamental fields (beams) of the {\it{matter (mass-energy)}}.
-The finite fields ${\psi _{n}(\mathbf{r},t)}$ of the fundamental kind {\it{may interfere (cross-correlate)}} with each other and/or with the finite fields of another fundamental kind.
+In contrast to the non-material waves associated with the wave functions of canonical quantum mechanics and the non-material operator fields of SM, which deal with the {\it{interference-less}} (each particle interferes only with itself) wave functions and {\it{spatially-infinite}} fundamental fields of the {\it{operators}}, the present model suggests existence of an arbitrary number of the {\it{interfering}}, {\it{spatially-finite}} fundamental fields (beams) of the {\it{real physical matter (mass-energy)}}.
+The spatially-finite material fields ${\psi _{n}(\mathbf{r},t)}$ of the fundamental kind {\it{may interfere (cross-correlate)}} with each other and/or with the finite fields of another fundamental kind.
 The fundamental spatially-finite fields ${\psi _{n}(\mathbf{r},t)}$ are composed from the respective indivisible unit-fields ${\psi _{0n}(\mathbf{r},t)}$ of the mass-energy, $\psi_{n} (\mathbf{r},t) =\sum_{n=1}^{N}{\psi _{0n}(\mathbf{r},t)}$.
-A real, spatially-finite {\it{unit-field (unit-wave) ${\psi _{0n}(\mathbf{r},t)}$, which does associate with the respective elementary particle (matter) and its mass-energy}}, is not the wave of probability of quantum mechanics or the field (wave) of operators in SM.
+The unit-field (unit-wave) ${\psi _{0n}(\mathbf{r},t)}$ could interfere with itself as well with the other ($n \neq m$) unit-fields ${\psi _{0m}(\mathbf{r},t)}$.
+The {\it{real, material, spatially-finite unit-field (unit-wave) ${\psi _{0n}(\mathbf{r},t)}$, which does associate with the respective elementary particle and its physical matter (mass-energy)}}, is not the wave of probability of quantum mechanics or the field (wave) of operators of SM.
 In other words, the unit-field is not explained as a point particle or a wave of quantum mechanics (particle-wave dualism) or a point particle of SM.